 On this family-friendly program to Havana, experience a variety of Cuban art, music, and dance with activities aimed at all ages.
 Enjoy playing a baseball game with Cubans close to Hemingway's favorite hang-out in Cojimar.
 Dine at some of the most popular paladares, private restaurants run by Cuban entrepreneurs-often in family homes.
 Learn about the nation's history and economic structure and discuss the reforms driving changes with your Harvard study leader and local guest speakers.
-Learn how to salsa in a private class-and much more!
+Learn how to Salsa in a private class-and much more!

-Despite the June 2019 changes made to the regulations governing travel to Cuba, it is still possible to travel on a People to People/Support of the Cuban People program.
-These programs differ from more traditional trips in that every hour must be accounted for.
-Each day on the HAA program has been structured to provide meaningful interactions with Cuban people or educational or cultural programming.
-Please note that the Harvard Alumni Association and Distant Horizons intend to fully comply with all requirements of the general license.
+The Harvard Alumni Association is operating this educational program under the General License authorized by the Office of Foreign Assets Control (OFAC).
+This program differs from more traditional trips in that every hour must be accounted for.
+Each day has been structured to provide meaningful interactions with Cuban people or educational or cultural programming.
+Please note that Harvard University intends to fully comply with all requirements of the General License.
 Travelers must participate in all group activities.
-Each traveler is required to keep a copy of their final program which could be requested by OFAC officials at any point in the next five years.